buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/workflows.md

 ## Registering Workflows

-Workflows are created and run by calling the Workflows() function.
+Workflows are created and run by calling the Workflows() function, which takes a list of workflows as parameters.
+The Go syntax is:

 ```go
 func Workflows(workflows ...*WorkflowDefinition)
 ```

 Workflows() is the 'entry point' function for a Build Coordinator program to define the set of workflows available to the build.
 Each workflow is registered and then all required workflows are run (in parallel by default) to submit jobs to the build.
 Returns when the workflow handlers for all required workflows have completed.